tang-amy/GeisingerLab/TnSeqProcessing.md

 Running TnSeqProcessing Script
 -------------------------------
-<i> Before starting, install and build FastX-Tools and Bowtie accordingly. <i>
+<i> Before starting, install and build FastX-Tools and Bowtie accordingly. </i>

 <p> This script processes gunzipped FastQ files into Wiggle files that can be used in the Transit pipeline as well as a merged Wiggle file named "merged_wig.wig" containing all of the reads from every processed file.
 The merged-wig file can be used to view the read counts on IGV. </p>